 - Viewport not configured: Make sure your pages use the meta viewport tag to adjust the dimensions based on the device used by visitors.

 I’ve battled everything from low organic traffic to Panda hits because of thin content.
-The Google Index reports in Google Search Console provide data on how your content is performing in the Google search.
+The Google Index reports in the Google Search Console provide data on how your content is performing in the Google search.

 (Note: If you’re looking for the Content Keywords section, it was removed in November 2016.)